 2) Tools Used

 Your company likely has specific tools for employees to use in their roles.
-For example, you might use a particular email verification solution for email outreach or a CMS for website management, or even marketing automation software like ActiveCampaign, that will need some training to make the most out of it.
+For example, you might use a particular email verification solution for email outreach, an email finder tool, or a CMS for website management, or even marketing automation software like ActiveCampaign, that will need some training to make the most out of it.
 Don’t forget to specify which tools are used for which purpose, as well as any essential information such as login details.

 You can list the tools the new hire will be expected to use in your description of job responsibilities (e.g., “Edit images with Adobe Photoshop”).
 Unless you only intend to recruit people who are already experts in the relevant tools, it’s a good idea to create separate guides for each one.